 - Best for Smaller Lures and Multispecies: Lew’s Super Duty 300 LFS

 - Best Budget: Abu Garcia Ambassadeur C4

-We’ve chased muskies in prolific fisheries like Lake St. Clair and had them inadvertently show up behind our lures elsewhere.
-We’ve learned that their unpredictability requires a lot of arrows in the quiver, including casting big lures, casting small lures, trolling, and using natural bait.
-There are certainly reels that can cover several of these presentations, but sometimes a specialized tool is the best option for the job.
-I based my selections on the following criteria:
+We’ve chased muskies across the East Coast on famed waterbodies like the St. Lawrence and Niagara Rivers.
+These different fisheries call for different tactics and we’ve fished for muskies with everything from fly tackle to ten-inch swimbaits.
+The unpredictability of these fish requires a lot of arrows in the quiver, including big lures, small lures, and natural bait.
+There are reels that can cover several of these presentations, but sometimes a specialized tool is the best option for the job.
+We based our selections on the following criteria:

 - Line Capacity: Can the reel hold enough line for long casts and hard fights?